Vehmloewff/rooter/readme.md

 # Rooter

-An simple, small, and efficient router for Deno and Deno Deploy.
+A simple, small, and efficient router for Deno and Deno Deploy.

 ...in loving memory of the Brits who still think that this is how you pronounce "router" 😄